Shadows + Strings Puppet Festival

 At the Shadows and Strings Puppet Festival, students enjoy a two-hour show that includes live theatrical acts with shadow, string and hand puppets from all over the world.
 Students will have the opportunity to engage with professional puppeteers who will share their rich knowledge of diverse puppetry traditions.

 The show features marionette, Javanese shadow and hand puppet performances by local puppeteers Viktor Barkar, Sutrisno Hartana and Kellie Haines.
 Following a question-and-answer session, students will be able to interact with puppets firsthand to learn more about their histories and movements.
-Then, join the performers on a guided tour through MOA’s new exhibition—opening May 16—Shadows, Strings and Other Things: The Enchanting Theatre of Puppets.
+Then, join the performers on a guided tour through MOA’s new exhibition—closing October 14—Shadows, Strings and Other Things: The Enchanting Theatre of Puppets.

 Space is limited so book soon to guarantee your spot.